Skip to main content

 How long is the data stored and where is it stored?

 Google stores collected data on its own Google servers, which are distributed worldwide.
-Most of the servers are located in the United States and it is therefore easily possible that your data is also stored there.
-At https://www.google.com/about /datacenters/locations/?hl=de you can see exactly where the company provides servers.
+Most servers are located in the United States, so it is quite possible that your data will also be stored there.
+At https://datacenters.google/, you can see exactly where the company provides servers.

 Data collected by Google Analytics is stored for a standardised period of 26 months.
 Your user data will then be deleted.
 The retention period applies to all data linked to cookies, user recognition and advertising IDs.